 Use proper naming conventions.
 Refer to the WSU Writing Style Guide before naming your account.
 Abbreviate as necessary if length is an issue, but be sure to use the unit’s full name and “Weber State” in your biography or description.

-Make custom logos and profile photos using bits and pieces of different approved (and unapproved) university signatures/marks.
+Make use historical or outdated logos or create custom logos and profile photos using bits and pieces of different approved (and unapproved) university signatures/marks.

 Use the Presidential Seal or Alumni Association mark in your logos or images.
 This is reserved for official university documents and ceremonial or historical university materials.